miguelcobain/ember-cli-element-closest-polyfill/README.md

 makes use of `closest()`, you can use this to make sure the API is available.
 Given the above mentioned targets feature, it will have no negative impact on the consuming app should the polyfill not be needed.

+## Credits

+This addon was inspired by a similar polyfill addon: https://github.com/kaliber5/ember-cli-classlist-polyfill

 ## License

 This project is licensed under the [MIT License](LICENSE.md).